 Work starts on metrics for the 2020 AMR Benchmark

-The Access to Medicine Foundation has started the methodology review for the next Antimicrobial Resistance Benchmark – by consulting a wide range of experts and stakeholders to refine its analysis of pharmaceutical company responses to antimicrobial resistance.
+The Access to Medicine Foundation has started the methodology review for the next Antimicrobial Resistance Benchmark.
+The Foundation is consulting a wide range of experts and stakeholders to explore how to refine its analysis of pharmaceutical company responses to antimicrobial resistance.

 The first Antimicrobial Resistance Benchmark was published in January 2018.
 It marked the first independent assessment of how pharmaceutical companies are tackling the rise of antimicrobial resistance (AMR).
 It found that some companies are active on many fronts, including antibiotic research & development and AMR surveillance, while others are taking smaller steps.